WERIFY-EU/werify_client/README.md

  * PORT: The port on which your Node.js application will run.
 For example, 3002.
  * PUBLIC_KEY: A public key for Werify.
 Replace this with your actual public key.
  * PRIVATE_OWN_KEY: Your private key.
 Ensure that it's formatted in a single line.
+ * LOGIN_URL=This is the URI for the Werify point that you have previously configured within the Werify platform.
+You only need to specify the part of the URI that follows after "https://staging.werify.eu/#".
+Do not include "https://staging.werify.eu/#" in this variable.
+Example: "/werify_point_kiosk/sultry+silicon+prance+designate+bonehead".
+ * REGISTRY_URL=This environment variable represents the URI for the Werify point that has been set up in advance on the Werify platform.
+Only include the segment of the URI that comes after "https://staging.werify.eu/#".
+The initial part of the URL ("https://staging.werify.eu/#") should not be included in this variable.
+Example: "/werify_point_kiosk/traitor+tantrum+culinary+passport+humvee".

  Example structure: